-Real COM Real COM, RFC2217, TCP Server, TCP Client, UDP, Pair_Master, Pair_Slave, EModem Along with Application, this field specifies the serial port's operation mode, or how it will interact with network devices.
-Depending on how Application is configured, different options are available for Mode.
+Default Real COM Options Real COM, RFC2217, TCP Server, TCP Client, UDP, Pair_Master, Pair_Slave, EModem Description Along with the application, this field specifies the serial port's operation mode, or how it will interact with network devices.
+Depending on how the application is configured, different options are available for Operation Mode.
 Depending on how Mode is configured, additional settings will be available for configuration.
 For an introduction to the different operation modes, please refer to Chapter 4.
 Real COM: This serial port will operate in Real COM mode.
 RFC2217: This serial port will operate in RFC2217 mode.
 TCP Server: This serial port will operate in TCP Server mode.
 TCP Client: This serial port will operate in TCP Client mode.
 UDP: This serial port will operate in UDP mode.
 Pair_Master: This serial port will operate in Pair Connection Master mode.
 Pair_Slave: This serial port will operate in Pair Connection Slave mode.
 EModem: This serial port will operate in Ethernet Modem mode.